prince-7/prince-7-SGR-2-Covid-19/README.md

 - Project Name:- COVID-19
 - URL:-https://prince-7.github.io/prince-7-SGR-2-Covid-19/

-This website is a comprehensive repository of the different information that a user would like to know about the current COVID-19 situation.
+This website is a comprehensive repository of the all different information that a user would like to know about the current COVID-19 situation.

 **Note:- Use Desktop For best experience**